 9. Be quick

 Great talent is hard to come by.
-If you find someone that is a great fit then speed up the recruitment process.
+If you find someone that is a great fit then speed up your recruitment process.
 The last thing that you want is for them to be snatched up by another company.

 Does your small business need funding?